OrangeRectanglePerson/cs6131-assignment1/README.md

 # cs6131-assignment1

 A foray into web design as part of my school's computer science module.
-It is a template frontend for an online business directory/phonebook.
+It is a template frontend for a patient data management system to be used within a hospital.

 Below is the template Vue setup instructions.